STATUS: STORED SERVICEABLE

 locomotive, and a complete overhaul of the auxiliary generator and electrical cabinet.
 In the spring of 1992, the railroad's Board of Directors approved a plan to officially acquire No. 114 in trade for diesel locomotive No. 3, an Alco S2.
 No. 114 entered revenue passenger service on Sunday, September 26, 1993, and has worked in the Red Clay Valley ever since.
-The 114 produces 600 horsepower and has a fuel tank capacity of 600 gallons.
+With the return of No. 8408 in 2016, No. 114 was removed from service.
+No. 114 produces 600 horsepower and has a fuel tank capacity of 600 gallons.

 STATUS: IN SERVICE